ian-nai/PDF-Scraper/README.md

 # PDF-Scraper
-A Python script to extract text from PDFs and save it as a text file.
-Analysis functionality will be added soon.
+A Python script to extract text from PDFs, save it as a text file, and split the text into individual words.
+Additional functionality for analyzing scraped text is being added.